magarcia/magarcia.io-archived/src/pages/first-coding-week/index.md

 ---
 title: First coding week
-date: "2016-05-29"
+date: '2016-05-29'
-spoiler:
+spoiler: The first week working on the migration of Jangouts to Angular2.
 tags:
   - GSoC
   - Jangouts
 ---

 The first week of the coding period at GSoC 2016, so I started the upgrading process of Jangouts from Angular 1.x to Angular 2.
 This week, the tasks have been fulfilled within the deadline, I hope to remain so for the next week.

 I'm following the [upgrade guide](https://angular.io/docs/ts/latest/guide/upgrade.html) from official Angular docs, which has two main blocks: